How to get naltrexone online

 How does Monument’s online alcohol treatment work?

-Monument’s holistic, evidence-based approach to care is considered the gold standard in alcohol use disorder treatment.
+Monument’s holistic approach to care is considered the gold standard in alcohol use disorder treatment.
 While naltrexone has been demonstrated to reduce the likelihood of returning to drinking regardless of therapy, data suggests it works best in conjunction with cognitive behavioral therapy.
 At Monument, you get access to specialized alcohol therapy, medication to stop drinking, and a judgment-free community, entirely online.Join Monument

 Frequently asked questions about naltrexone